What do you really want?

 Sometimes, talking to trusted friends, mentors, or therapists can provide the clarity you need.
 They can offer an outside perspective and help you recognize blind spots.

-By shedding external pressures, reconnecting with what truly brings you joy, and taking small, intentional steps forward, you can create a life that reflects your authentic self.
+By shedding internal and external pressures, reconnecting with what truly brings you joy, and taking small, intentional steps forward, you can create a life that reflects your authentic self.

 Remember, the path to self-discovery is as much about the process as the destination.
 Stay open, stay kind to yourself, and embrace the journey ahead.